aniketpathak028/multithreading-java/readme.md

 # Single Threaded vs MultiThreaded vs ThreadPool

-The servers were tested with TCP sampler of 60K RPM in JMeter.
+The servers were tested with TCP sampler of 60K RPM in JMeter, a basic file read is happening in the server for each client request, which can be thought of as a blocking request!
+The results are listed below with some analysis.

 ### Single Threaded jMeter load test